sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 The Bride
 =========

-The first thing to notice in these versus is that the major theme is Christ.
+The first thing to notice about these verses in Gal 3 is that the major theme is Christ.
 In just these four verses, we read the phrases

 - "in Christ Jesus"
 - "into Christ"
 - "put on Christ"
 - "one in Christ Jesus"

-And then Paul concludes with "if you are Christ's" you are "Abraham's seed".
-Being a child of Abraham here has more to do with faith in Christ than it does with Abraham.
-And here in Christ, physical or fleshly distinctions do not create advantages or divisions.
+Paul then concludes with "if you are Christ's" you are "Abraham's seed".
+Being a child of Abraham here has more to do with faith in Christ than it does with being physically related to Abraham.
+And here in Christ, the outward physical  distinctions that we may see do not create advantages or divisions.
 This is illustrated in a unique way in v28 that would be easy to miss.

 Paul, being a good Jew would very well know about a series of twelve blessings that would be recited each morning by a faithful Jewish man (is there a name for this?)
 Three of these go like this: